 The Governor’s budget for Fiscal Year 2023 estimates that the state will see $56 million in tax revenue from the cannabis industry, with projections of cannabis generating over $1.25 billion collectively in the next six years.
 With this in mind, legal cannabis is well on track to revolutionize New York and transform it from the cannabis consumption capital to a full-fledged worldwide epicenter of cannabis commerce.

 Our Office is poised to play a material role in this current transformation, just as we have in the legalization movement for more than twenty-five years.
-Our superior vantage point as lawyers with years of experience in the hemp and cannabis space enables us to provide clients with the highest levels of insight and counsel.
+Our superior vantage point as lawyers with years of experience in the hemp and cannabis space enables us to provide clients with the highest levels of insight and counsel in the licensing application process.

 Powered by GoDaddy